NervanaSystems/ngraph/CONTRIB.md

 Core Contributor Guidelines
 ===========================

 Code formatting
 ---------------

-All C/C++ source code in the repository, including the test code, must adhere to the source-code formatting and style guidelines described here.
+For [code contributions], all C/C++ source code in the repository, including the test code, must adhere to the source-code formatting and style guidelines described here.

+For [doc contributions], we use restructured text, not markdown.

 ### Adding ops to nGraph Core